A concise tutorial review of reverse osmosis and electrodialysis: Theory of reverse osmosis with neutral solutes

-In the other limit, of a high permeate water flux, $v\s{w}$, Eq.~\eqref{eq_RO_integrated_sol_flux} simplifies to
+In the other limit, of a high permeate water flux, $J\s{w}$, Eq.~\eqref{eq_RO_2} simplifies to

-which implies that in this limit, solute flux is only due to advection, and no longer depends on diffusion.
-In this high-Pe limit, retention is given by
+which implies that in this limit, solute flux is only due to convection, and no longer depends on diffusion.
+In this high-Pe limit, rejection is given by

 which is Eq.~(30) in ref.~\cite{Spiegler_1966} and Eq.~(34) in ref.~\cite{Chmiel_2005}.
-Eq.~\eqref{eq_RO_limiting_retention} describes that an RO membrane has a natural limit in what retention it can achieve, determined by the extent to which solutes are excluded from the membrane (which implies a value of $\Phi_i \! < \!
+Eq.~\eqref{eq_RO_limiting_rejection} describes that an RO membrane has a natural limit in what rejection it can achieve, determined by the extent to which solutes are excluded from the membrane (which implies a value of $\Phi_i \! < \!
 1$), and by the extent of solute-membrane friction (which leads to $K_{\text{f},i} \! < \!
 1$).
 If a membrane does not do either, i.e., it does not exclude solutes, i.e., $\Phi_i \! = \!
-1$, and it does not impose a frictional force on solutes at all, i.e., $K_{\text{f},i}=1$, then SF theory predicts that retention will be zero, and in our view that is a correct result: for an RO membrane to function, either solutes must be excluded from the membrane, leading to $\Phi_i \!< \!
+1$, and it does not impose a frictional force on solutes at all, i.e., $K_{\text{f},i}=1$, then rejection will be zero.
+Thus, for an RO membrane to function, either solutes must be excluded from the membrane, leading to $\Phi_i \!< \!
 1$, or there must be a solute-membrane friction, i.e., $K_{\text{f},i} \! < \!
-1$, and ideally both.
-Instead, the SD-model, Eq.~\eqref{eq_RO_SD_1}, does not make these detailed predictions at all, see a similar discussion in ref.~\cite{Paul_2004}.

-Interesting is the effect of membrane thickness, which influences $k_{\text{m},i}$.
-In the limit of a high permeate water flux, $v\s{w}$, there is no effect of thickness on retention, though there is for lower values of $v\s{w}$.
-In that case a thicker membrane leads for the same $v\s{w}$ to a higher retention.
-Or vice-versa, when for the same $v\s{w}$ the membrane is made thinner, thus $\text{Pe}_i$ decreases, then retention decreases, because diffusion of solutes increases, see Fig.~\ref{fig_RO_retention_DBL}A. Thus, thin(ner) membranes are not necessarily advantageous.
+1$, and ideally both. ~